 Why Do Companies Opt to Outsource Work?

-There are many reasons why a company might choose to engage in outsourcing, but two reasons stand out: Cost reduction and focus on core goals.
+There are many reasons why a company might choose to engage in outsourcing, but two reasons stand out: cost reduction and focus on core goals.

-The enhancement of the financial bottom line is probably the biggest driver of outsourcing projects.
+When looking at in house vs outsourcing, the enhancement of the financial bottom line is probably the biggest driver of outsourcing projects.
 The use of third parties to handle certain aspects of the work (helpdesk, HR, payroll, etc.) means that the cost burden involved in that work is lifted and transferred elsewhere.
 The company still needs to pay for those services, but the profits of outsourcing far outweigh its costs.

 And by having a third party do more menial, administrative, or labor-intensive work, the outsourcing company can focus on its roadmap to attain core goals.
 In the long run, outsourcing is a way to streamline the company's business model.